dashdotdotdashdotdot/MyBlog/content/about.md

 The approach here is somewhat different.
 All financial statement information is drawn directly from SEC filings that use GAAP accounting.
 The methodology determines sales growth, asset turnover, tax rates and initial margin from history and then solves for the implied sustainable margin for each firm that is implied by the current enterprise value.
 For investors who want to invest in a limited number of names, these trajectories are intended to provide a starting point for a more detailed analysis.

 Alternatively, one could use this framework to derive possible "alpha signals" across all the non-financial firms in the S&P 500 and develop a trading strategy that over weights the names with strong alpha signals.
 Before implementing such a strategy, one would want to back test it and determine its historical risk and return performance over a long history.
-Backing testing traditional value investing over a long history, in contrast, is challenging because the decision making process of the traditional value investor cannot be reduced an explicit set of decision rules that a back test requires.
+Backing testing traditional value investing over a long history, in contrast, is challenging because the decision making process of the traditional value investor cannot be reduced to an explicit set of decision rules that a back test requires.

 # Technology behind the Valuation Space

 Users may be interested in how I have implemented the Valuation Space.

 The blog is written in blogdown.
-My implementation process started by following a presentation of [Yi Hui](<https://slides.yihui.org/2022-useR-blogdown.html#1>).
+My implementation process started by following a presentation of [Yi Hui](https://yihui.org/en/2022/06/user-blogdown/).
 The blog is hosted by the company Netlify.

-The dashboard and single name report use "shiny" as the "UI front end" to interact with a server running R. The server is hosted by the company that developed Shiny, Posit (formerly known as rStudio).
-When one uses the dashboard and the single, a 'server is booted' in the cloud.
-Consequently, one may need to wait for the server to "boot" when launching the dashboard or the single name report.
+The Dashboard and Single Name Report use "shiny" as the "UI front end" to interact with a server running R. The server is hosted by the company that developed Shiny, Posit (formerly known as rStudio).
+When one uses the Dashboard and the Single Name Report, a 'server is booted' in the cloud.
+Consequently, one may need to wait for the server to "boot" when launching the Dashboard or the Single Name Report.